Dog Training for Herding Breeds: Key Differences Between Herding And Companion Breeds

 Innate Traits of Herding Breeds and Its Impact on Training

 Herding breeds possess distinct traits that make them unique.
 These dogs are known for their intelligence, often ranking among the most intelligent breeds.
 This intelligence helps them learn commands quickly.
 However, it also means they can become bored easily.
 Thus, training must incorporate varied challenges to keep them engaged.
+Many herding dogs also exhibit natural behaviors such as barking, biting, chasing, and circling, which can be managed through understanding and training.

 Characteristic Features of Companion Breeds in Obedience Training